garagehive/garagehive.github.io/docs/garagehive-create-a-jobsheet.md

 <a name="top"></a>

 # Using the Jobsheet
-There are various methods for creating a jobsheet, as described [**here**](garagehive-jobsheet-create-from-various-places.html){:target="_blank"}.
+There are various methods for creating a Jobsheet, as described [**here**](garagehive-jobsheet-create-from-various-places.html){:target="_blank"}.
 In this article we'll look at the standard way of using the Jobsheet.
 The Jobsheet typically includes information about the labour and items used during the repair or maintenance process of the vehicle, as well as any additional charges or discounts.

 ## In this article
 1. [Creating a new Jobsheet](#create-a-new-jobsheet)